 In thinking about closet #3, I figured I'd probably need to allocate at least a full week time span where there was little else going on.
 I figured around Christmas-New Year's time should work, so that was the plan.

 As the time approached, I needed to clear out closet #3.
 There were a lot of boxes on the floor, which I figured I could easily move to the floor elsewhere in the house just before I started the actual repair work.
 As usual, the difficult part was going to be the hanging stuff... and this closet had maybe twice as much stuff as closet #2.
 I was pretty much done with the editing of closet #2, but hadn't had much opportunity to sell or otherwise attempt to process the designated "staged" stuff, so the staging closet still had a goodly amount of stuff in it (including, still, staged stuff from closet #1).
 I ended up moving the staged stuff from closet #1 into the office closet (small amount of space, but small amount of stuff), then the staged stuff from closet #2 onto a portable rack that I put into the dance room, then I stuffed the staging closet as much as I could.
-I had a section of dance practicewear that was wrinkle-resistant, so I piled it on a big chair in the master bedroom.
-There was still a couple feet of stuff left, so I cleared off the rack in the laundry room for it (some of the stuff there was actually being staged from before I came up with the concept of a staging closet).
+I had a section of dance practicewear on hangers, but since it was all wrinkle-resistant, I just piled it on a big chair in the master bedroom.
+There was still a couple feet of hanging stuff left, so I cleared off the rack in the laundry room for it (some of the stuff there was actually being staged from before I came up with the concept of a staging closet).
 At this point, I pretty much had every other closet in the house packed, and then some.
 After I'd moved the boxes out as well, the clutter level of the house was stressing me out.
 But closet #3 was empty and I was ready to start on schedule.

 This time I was a bit smarter.
 I put down a disposable dropcloth to catch most of the debris.
 Also, I had seen a YouTube vid that showed a gadget (which I got from Home Depot) that was basically a scraper with a gizmo mounted on it that allowed you to attach a small garbage bag to catch stuff.
 It did help some, but the scraper was a bit awkward and tended to be harder to use over the rougher spots (like the seams in the drywall).
 I think the dropcloth was far more help in terms of reducing the messiness.
 (Interim pic at right.)